hadik10/hadik10/README.md

 - 👋 Hi, I’m Hardik Gupta
 - 👀 #Modeling and Fashion is my Hobby #Learning Self-Defense is a need #Doing Something of myself is my passion
 - 🌱 I’m currently learning Management Information Systems
-- 💞️ I’m looking to collaborate on ...Jesselin Shanju Unger
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...cu.18bcs3199@gmail.com

 <!---